String Theory and Pre-big bang Cosmology: The pre-big bang scenario

 In the absence of a brane-dominated regime, with an associated phase of slow-roll inflation able to produce the required spectrum of scalar perturbations, this problem can be solved by the so-called ``curvaton mechanism" \cite{39,39a,39b}.
 Thanks to this mechanism, a scale-invariant, adiabatic spectrum of scalar curvature perturbations can also be produced by the post-big bang decay of a suitable background field (other than the metric), whose scalar fluctuations have been amplified by inflation with a flat spectrum.

-In the context of the pre-big bang scenario the role of the curvaton could be played by the fundamental string theory axion $\sg$, associated by spacetime duality to the four-dimensional components of the antisymmetric tensor $B_{\mu\nu}$ present in the string spectrum \cite{40,40a}.
-The quantum fluctuations of the axion, in fact, can be amplified by a phase of pre-big bang inflation with a flat spectrum \cite{41,41a}, in sharp contrast with the quantum fluctuations of the metric tensor (see Appendix A).
+In the context of the pre-big bang scenario the role of the curvaton could be played by the fundamental string theory axion \cite{40}, associated by spacetime duality to the four-dimensional components of the antisymmetric tensor $B_{\mu\nu}$ present in the string spectrum.
+The quantum fluctuations of the axion, in fact, can be amplified by a phase of pre-big bang inflation with a flat spectrum \cite{41,41a}, in sharp contrast with the quantum fluctuations of the metric tensor.

-Assuming that the axion fluctuations are amplified by a flat spectrum, it follows that the standard post-big bang phase, on large, super-horizon scales, is initially characterized by a sea of ``isocurvature" axion fluctuations, with a negligible component of metric perturbations (which are amplified by inflation with a growing spectrum).
-These fluctuations may act as ``seeds" (i.e. as quadratic sources to the perturbation equations) for the generation of isocurvature metric perturbations \cite{72a} (which are possibly allowed only as a sub-dominant component of the total observed anisotropy).
+Assuming that the axion fluctuations are amplified by a flat spectrum, it follows that the standard post-big bang phase, on large, super-horizon scales, is initially characterized by a sea of ``isocurvature" axion fluctuations, with a negligible component of metric perturbations.
+These fluctuations may act as ``seeds" (i.e. as quadratic sources to the perturbation equations) for the generation of isocurvature metric perturbations \cite{72a}, which are allowed, but only as a possible sub-dominant component of the total observed anisotropy.
 However, if the post-big bang axion background acquires a mass and decays, the axion and metric fluctuations become linearly coupled.
-Thanks to this coupling new scalar (curvature) perturbations are automatically generated with the same spectral slope as the axion one, and with a spectral amplitude of the same order as the primordial axion amplitude \cite{39a,40,40a}.
+Thanks to this coupling new scalar (curvature) perturbations are automatically generated with the same spectral slope as the axion one, and with a spectral amplitude of the same order as the primordial axion amplitude \cite{39a,40}.
 The net result of this ``curvaton" mechanism is a (non-primordial) spectrum of adiabatic metric perturbations which, if sufficiently flat, may successfully reproduce the observed anisotropies of the CMB radiation.

+By applying the above mechanism, and assuming such an axion origin of the large-scale anisotropy, it becomes possible to extract from present CMB measurements direct information on models of pre-big bang inflation and on their fundamental parameters, such as the inflation scale in string units \cite{40}, or the kinematics of the extra dimensions.